lunarc/ondemand_hpc/README.md

-# ondemand_hpc
+# LUNARC HPC On-Demand
-LUNARC HPC On-Demand services
+Here you can find information on the LUNARC HPC On-Demand services and setup.